• Home

 Pro Tips:

-• Try to get the middle seat all to yourself.
+Try to get the middle seat all to yourself.
 If you are booking in a pair, don’t book your seats next to each other.
-Have one person book a window, and another book and aisle seat leaving the middle seat open.
-That seat will get filled last, because who wants to sit in a middle.
+Have one person book a window, and another book an aisle seat leaving the middle seat open.
+That seat will get filled last, and chances are if not a full flight you’ll have no one in between you.
+I’ve done this many times, and it works!

-• Extra legroom goes a long way.
-If you are apart of an airline loyalty program, use miles to upgrade your seat.
+Extra legroom goes a long way.
+If you are part of an airline loyalty program, use miles to upgrade your seat, if available.
 Otherwise, you can always pay to upgrade your seat, sometimes for a great deal.

-• Avoid choosing a seat near the bathroom.
-This area usually gets crowded with people waiting to use the restroom.
+Avoid choosing a seat near the bathroom.Ā This area usually gets crowded with people waiting to use the restroom.

 4. Download an Audiobook or Podcast